 3) Windows doesn't have these S_* defined.
 What would be the best way to make this platform independent?

-#6 Updated by Roland Schulz almost 9 years ago
+#6 Updated by Roland Schulz about 9 years ago

 - Status changed from New to Closed